sridhar39973/Student_CRUD/README.md

 Before you begin, ensure you have the following installed:

 - Java Development Kit (JDK) 8 or later
-- Maven
+- Any Web Browser
 - MySQL Server
-- IDE (Eclipse, IntelliJ IDEA, or your preferred IDE)
+- Spring Tool Suite

 ## Step-by-Step Setup Instructions